rmanderca/k2/README.md

 The fastest way to build and prototype applications on Oracle APEX.
 Subscribe to my Oracle APEX focused [YouTube channel](https://www.youtube.com/channel/UC8cIGO-lRvWM-mPtJdO_9XQ) for updates.

+Share K2 with others using the link [builtonapex.com/k2](builtonapex.com/k2) which redirects here!

 ## How to install the K2 framework (quick)

 1. Run the ./lib/arcsql/arcsql_user.sql script to create your application user.